-Liquidity VCTs are investment companies and investors can sell their shares on whichever market the VCT is listed on, predominantly the LSE.
+VCTs are investment companies and investors can sell their shares on whichever market the VCT is listed on.
 In addition, up to 20% of the VCT's assets (up to 30% for accounting periods ending before 6 April 2019) may be held in cash, or certain other liquid assets.
 However, liquidity can still be problematic.
 VCTs' shares are not widely traded and they usually trade at a discount to their Net Asset Value (NAV).

 VCT managers do often offer share buyback schemes to enable divestment, but these are usually at a discount to the underlying asset value and are not guaranteed.

-Although the minimum holding period to qualify for and retain income tax relief is at least five years (note, there is no minimum holding period for Capital Gains Tax (CGT) disposal relief and tax-free dividends - although these are subject to the permitted maximum), in reality investors are likely to have to commit their funds for much longer; VCT HOLDING PERIOD
+Although the minimum holding period to qualify for and retain income tax relief is at least five years (note, there is no minimum holding period for Capital Gains Tax (CGT) disposal relief and tax-free dividends - although these are subject to the permitted maximum), in reality investors are likely to have to commit their funds for much longer;

+VCT HOLDING PERIOD

-The changes announced in the Autumn Budget 2017 mean that, over time, all VCTs will hold less cash and liquid resources than they may have done previously. most VCT investments should be viewed on a five to ten-year investment horizon.
+most VCT investments should be viewed on a five to ten-year investment horizon.

 Some VCTs were previously positioned as 'limited life' or 'planned exit' and had an objective of winding up as soon after the five-year minimum holding period as possible.
 However this was still subject to being able to successfully dispose of the qualifying investments (without there being any arrangements in place to sell the assets from the outset, which would impede qualification for the tax reliefs).

+Tax risks

-Tax risks In order to qualify for the tax reliefs, VCTs must follow a number of rules.
-The rules govern: - · The types of investments that they make; - · How much cash they can retain within the fund; - How quickly they have to deploy any funds they raise.
+In order to qualify for the tax reliefs, VCTs must follow a number of rules.
+The rules govern:

+- · The types of investments that they make; - · How much cash they can retain within the fund; - How quickly they have to deploy any funds they raise.